xinwenfu/VChat_GTER_CodeReuse/README.md

 * [`dwYSize`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=CreateWindow%20is%20CW_USEDEFAULT.-,dwYSize,-If%20dwFlags%20specifies): Height of window, if no GUI window is created this is ignored (NULL).
 * [`dwXCountChars`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=CreateWindow%20is%20CW_USEDEFAULT.-,dwXCountChars,-If%20dwFlags%20specifies): Specifies the screen buffer width, if no GUI window is created this is ignored (NULL).
 * [`dwYCountChars`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=member%20is%20ignored.-,dwYCountChars,-If%20dwFlags%20specifies): Specifies the screen buffer height, if no GUI window is created this is ignored (NULL).
-* [`dwFillAttribute`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=member%20is%20ignored.-,dwFillAttribute,-If%20dwFlags%20specifies): Specifies the inital text and background colors, if no GUI window is created this is ignored (NULL).
+* [`dwFillAttribute`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=member%20is%20ignored.-,dwFillAttribute,-If%20dwFlags%20specifies): Specifies the initial text and background colors, if no GUI window is created this is ignored (NULL).
 * [`dwFlags`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=member%20is%20ignored.-,dwFillAttribute,-If%20dwFlags%20specifies): Specifies startup window parameters (Bitmask), used when a process makes a window.
 * [`wShowWindow`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=with%20STARTF_USEHOTKEY.-,wShowWindow,-If%20dwFlags%20specifies): Specifies the STARTF_USESHOWWINDOW parameter, can show any value from nCmdShow parameter of the [ShowWindow](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-showwindow) function, otherwise it is ignored.
 (NULL)
 * [`cbReserved2`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa#:~:text=set%20to%20SW_SHOWDEFAULT.-,cbReserved2,-Reserved%20for%20use): Reserved must be zero (NULL)